-This course examines the methods used to conduct basic education research.
-Emphasis is placed on the use of research in practice-related settings indicative of early childhood to secondary educators.
-The course acquaints students with a basic theoretical understanding of research, practical aspects of conducting research, and ethical and diversity considerations inherent in the proper implementation of research.
-Prerequisite: MTH 112 or 212.
-Offered spring.
+This course examines the methods used to conduct education research.
+Emphasis is placed on the use of research in education settings from early childhood to secondary education.
+The course acquaints students with a general theoretical understanding of research, practical aspects of conducting research, and ethical and diversity considerations inherent in the proper implementation of research.
+Prerequisite: MTH 110 or 220.
+Offered fall.